Middle Register Tunings: Tests 8-15

 Back and Forth Adjustments

-Back and forth adjustments would be extremely rare on Test 8.
 For Test 9, the most common adjustment is to raise the pitch of the harmonic by sanding the rails if the harmonic is flat.
 Test 12 and 13 usually require several back and forth adjustments to balance the tuning.
 For instance, the regular D, harmonic D, and Long D comparisons almost always require this type of back and forth.
 A flat harmonic C almost always indicates a dip in the thickness of the rails at the C tuning point or an imbalance between the two blades in rail taper, in rail thickness between right and left.
 Use the tap tone test to zero in on the weaker rail.

 Remember: DO NOT try to tune or unconsciously adjust when performing harmonic tuning tests!
 The goal of harmonic testing is to determine the difference in pitch between the standard fingering and the harmonic test fingering.
 If the harmonic test fingering’s pitch is above the standard fingering, that leads you to one set of adjustments.
 And if the harmonic fingering pitch is below the standard fingering this leads you to another set of adjustments.
 It is important to be sure that the tuning of neighboring notes, both above and below, remain in tune after any adjustment.
 Make it a practice to recheck tunings by playing through the harmonics in consecutive order moving up the scale of the notes listed on page 10 of the Quick Guide.

-An additional test is to check alternate fingerings and non-standard trill fingerings.
+Additional tests include checking alternate fingerings and non-standard trill fingerings.
 For example, the one-finger G# to A, Bb to C, and B to C# trills using the third finger left hand as the trill from the standard fingerings.

-Kak, Crack, Croak, and Stutter
+Kak, Crack, Croak, Stutter, and Hesitation

 Back to Top